eic/EicRoot/README.md

 cd EicRoot/examples/tracking/config.1

 # From this point on the situation is similar to what is was in the old eicroot:r940;
-# ignore eic-smear-related warnings and Error in <TList::Clear>, those will be
+# ignore eic-smear-related warnings and 'Error in <TList::Clear>'.
+Those will be
 # cleaned up in the nearest future;
 root -l tracker.C
 root -l simulation.C